CloudLabsAI-Azure/Threat-Protection-with-Microsoft-Defender-XDR/Project-Ready-Combined/Labwise/Lab-02.md

 1. On the left navigation menu, expand **Email & collaboration (1)** and select **Attack simulation training (2)**.
 On the **Attack simulation training** page, select the **Simulations (3)** tab and click **Launch a simulation (4)**.

    ![rd_day1_ex1_t2_1](./media/combi_g_c_4.png)
+    > **Note:** You can use the Attack Simulator to create realistic phishing simulations that help train users to recognize and report suspicious emails.

+    > **Note:** Click on `X` to close the Pop-up that may appear

 1. Under **Select technique**, choose **Credential Harvest (1)** and click **Next (2)**.